 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 With a population of 11,131, 4,667 total housing units (homes and apartments), and a median house value of $259,644, Gulf Shores real estate is some of the most expensive in Alabama, although Gulf Shores home values aren't among America's most expensive.

 Large apartment complexes or high rise apartments are the single most common housing type in Gulf Shores, accounting for 50.38% of the city's housing units.
 Other types of housing that are prevalent in Gulf Shores include single-family detached homes ( 34.85%), duplexes, homes converted to apartments or other small apartment buildings ( 10.04%), and a few row houses and other attached homes ( 2.38%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Gulf Shores primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Gulf Shores has a mixture of owner-occupied and renter-occupied housing.